 The above photo was taken using a short exposure time of only 1/640th of a second, which eliminated most of the movement of the skier.
 This effectively "freezes" him in time, despite the fact he was moving faster than 20mph.
 This short exposure time is easier to achieve during the daytime, as there is an abundance of natural light provided by the sun to properly expose the image.
 But what if you want to expose a photo at night when there is very little ambient light around?

 The above photo was captured over a duration of 25 seconds, utilizing a landscape-friendly low-light lens*.
 As the camera's sensor was exposed to light for 25 seconds, we would consider this a long exposure.
 Emerald Bay is located on the southwest shoreline of Lake Tahoe, an area with very few structures or lights.
 This allows us to expose the entire scene evenly, unlike the light-polluted shore on the opposite side of the lake.
-The photo was captured around 12:00am and was complemented by a full moon that brightened up the landscape significantly.
-Though the photo took 25 seconds to expose properly, it was a short enough exposure to record a landscape image with very little movement at night.
+The photo was captured around 9:00pm and was complemented by a full moon that brightened up the landscape significantly.
+Though the photo took 25 seconds to expose properly, it was a short enough exposure to record a landscape image with very little movement of the night sky.